AhmadEleiwa/POS-System/README.md

 A page for the cashier to manage customer's carts.
 This includes the ability to create and manage multiple carts and add descriptions to them for additional information.
 This page can handle these functionlites:

 ### Products Filteration and Searching
-The Search bar and select inputs used for apply the filteration and the search result to the list of products
+The Search bar and select inputs used for apply the filteration on the list of products

 <img src='assets/filterproducts.png' />